Tag: Delphi history

 Beyond the Sacred Way monuments you can find the ruins of over 20 treasuries in which gifts to the shrine were displayed.
 They had various architecture, offerings and dedication.
 Unfortunately, not much is left but the stones of some foundations.
 However, the Doric temple Treasury of the Athenians is reconstructed to view.

 The pediment over the façade of the treasury depicted Zeus attempting to prevent Hercules from stealing the Delphi tripod.
-The marble roof had sculptures and gutters depicting the lion heads.
+The marble roof had sculptures and gutters depicting the lion’s heads.
 The pediment also had sculptures of Nikes and a sphinx.

 Siphnian treasury north and south friezes exhibited at the Delphi museum.

 There are two, small treasuries present among the non-religious structures in the precinct of Athena Pronaia.
 These treasuries were dedicated sanctuaries.
-One Doric-style treasury dates back to the 5th-century B.C.
+One Doric-style treasury dates back to the 5th century B.C.
 The second one is called the Treasury of the Massaliots.
-(Greek colonists of Massalia, modern Marseilles, who came from Phocaea in lonia).
+(Greek colonists of Massalia, modern Marseilles, who came from Phocaea in Ionia).
 Built around 530 B.C., it looked like a small temple.
 The ionic order treasury consisted of gleaming Parian marble with two columns in its façade.
 The columns had the Aeolic capitals.

 Delphes.
 Voie sacrée et Trésor des Athéniens; Frédéric Boissonnas (Swiss, 1858 – 1946); 1910; Heliogravure / Photolithograph; 14.4 × 22 cm (5 11/16 × 8 11/16 in.); JP Getty Art Collection.